30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 You can teach the PS4 your facial features from various angles and it will always log you in automatically if you are holding the controller.
 Ideal, as even if you have a number of registered users sitting on the sofa together, the PS4 will cleverly pair the light bar up with the face above the DualShock.

-You'll also need a camera if you want to make use of the PlayStation VR headset, making it an even more wise investment.
+You'll also need a camera if you want to make use of the PlayStation VR headset, making it an even wiser investment.

 The PlayStation Camera is also excellent for adding both audio and video during live streams and is even used by games such as Until Dawn to take pictures of you at its most frightening moments.
 Just what you always wanted.